 Continue 1.4 miles to Lee-Jackson Highway (Route 11) and turn RIGHT.
-At the top of the hill turn sharp LEFT at the Greenville Grocery and Deli (serving snacks and hot lunch specials daily.
-Fishing supplies).
-Proceed north on Greenville's Main Street.
+At the top of the hill turn sharp LEFT at the car wash.
+Proceed north on Greenville's Main Street (hot meals can be found across Rt.
+11 from the car wash at Giovanna's Italian Restaurant).